fding/ace/README.md

 # ACE (A Chess Engine)
 ACE is a chess engine that communicates via standard in and standard out.
-To run ACE, type
+To run the console version of ACE, type

 `./chess --white=human --black=computer`

 on the command line.
+To run the uci engine, run

+`./ace-uci`

 ## Compilation
 Run `make all` to compile ACE and related binaries.

 ## Binaries
-The following binaries are created: chess, perft, benchmark, score, generate_magic, and playself.
+The following binaries are created: chess, ace-uci, perft, benchmark, score, generate_magic, and playself.

-Chess is the main engine.
+Chess is the console version of the game, allowing you to play the computer or watch the computer play itself.

+Ace-uci is a chess engine following the UCI protocol.

 Perft runs perft (https://chessprogramming.wikispaces.com/Perft), which is used to test and benchmark the move generator.
 Running
 `make test` will run perft against a selection of position and tabulated perft numbers (representing the number of nodes at depth d